HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 “Users of assistive technology already have their devices and browsers configured to their preferred settings.
 The overlay technology can interfere with the user’s assistive technology and override user settings, forcing people to use the overlay instead.
 This makes the website less accessible to some user groups and may prevent access to content.”

-**Automated remediation** is the second type of technology often found in an overlay product.
-Automated remediation continuously finds and tries to address common WCAG issues as the page is being rendered in the browser.
+**Overlay remediations** are the second type of technology often found in an overlay product.
+Automated overlay remediation continuously tries to find and address common WCAG issues as the page is being rendered in the browser.
+Custom overlay remediations can also be written in JavaScript to overcome accessibility barriers, especially when there is legacy code which can no longer be updated.
+With good manual testing, especially with users with disabilities, a custom overlay can be an effective solution.

-There are many documented reports of popular overlays making a product less accessible for some users.
+There are many documented reports of popular automated overlays making a product less accessible for some users.

 This technology can address some common barriers for some users, making the site more accessible.
-Automated remediation can also advance an organization’s accessibility progress and path to compliance by freeing development teams to focus on more complex issues that can only be resolved by addressing the design or source code.
+Automated overlays can also advance an organization’s accessibility progress and path to compliance by freeing development teams to focus on more complex issues that can only be resolved by addressing the design or source code.

 Unfortunately, many teams simply stop investing in accessibility after investing in an overlay.

 This technology does not replace the need for good accessibility practices.
 Accessibility needs to be included in all stages of the product life cycle.
-Automated remediation is always going to have more usability, security and performance problems than simply fixing the errors at the source.
+Overlays are always going to have more usability, security and performance problems than simply fixing the errors at the source.
 It is important to remember that no automated tool can make a website fully accessible or WCAG compliant.

 ![][image21]